tblxio/tech-radar/docs/data/npm/npm.md

 # npm

-[Node Package Manager](https://www.npmjs.com) is the default package manager and since Node.JS is heavily dependant on NPM, we have to support it.
+<a href="https://www.npmjs.com" target="_blank">Node Package Manager</a> is the default package manager and since Node.JS is heavily dependant on NPM, we have to support it.